 You don’t have to find exactly where the rat is living.
 But the runs it uses going back and forth for food.

 Rats will normally run close to solid structures.
-You should always set your rat traps up against a solid structure, like a wall.
-The rat is most likely to smell the rat bait and may investigate further as it is on the way!
+You should always set your rat traps against a solid structure, like a wall.
+The rat will likely smell the bait and investigate further as it is on the way!

 They also poo around 40 times each night and leave grease marks from their fur and tail on walls, solid fixtures, and furniture.
 Careful inspection of these areas in kitchens, laundry rooms, outhouses, and sheds should reveal the rat’s regular route.